 - Not have received an NIH R01 award or equivalent.
 Eligibility will be assessed at the time of the award decision, so applicants funded by a disqualifying source after submission of their application may become ineligible as a result of subsequent funding decisions.

-- Although faculty members at any stage can apply for this award, higher consideration will be given to mid-career faculty members who have already had additional research training (such as an MPH or Masters in Clinical Research), a publication record, and some funding success.
+Although faculty members at any stage can apply for this award, higher consideration will be given to late early-career and mid-career faculty members who have already had additional research training (such as an MPH or Masters in Clinical Research), a publication record, and some funding success.
 NIH K awardees (e.g., K08, K23, K12, KL2, etc) are encouraged to apply.
 Researchers without advanced training are encouraged to apply for the RTG (Research Training Grant).

 Independent Research Scientist.
 Applicants applying as independent research scientists must have a track record of high-quality publications or prior funding that demonstrate a career stage appropriate for independent funding.
 Applicants need not have an identified primary mentor, though evidence of collaboration with senior investigators in the design and conduct of the research plan will be looked upon favorably.
 For independent research scientists, the review committee will consider whether the investigator and research team, after the conduct of the proposed study, will be able to submit a compelling application for independent federal funding.